kirby-deprecated-plugins/kirby-serp/readme.md

 ### Snippets

-There is also a few snippets registered by this plugin.
+There is also [a few snippets](https://github.com/jenstornell/kirby-serp/tree/master/snippets) registered by this plugin.
 If you are not satisfied with how they work, you can override them by adding your own snippets with the same names in `site/snippets`.

-To know which snippets you can override, look in `snippets` the plugin folder.
-Be aware that they are prefixed by `serp-` as default.
+Be aware that they are prefixed by `serp-` by default.

 ## Usage